simrandutt/Compliance-Dashboard/README.md

   - 'Chart.js': For creating interactive charts.
   - 'Material-UI': For UI components like the table and sidebar.
   - 'Axios': For making HTTP requests to the backend.
+  - React-Resizable: Provides the resizable handle feature.
+  - React-Rnd: For draggable and resizable components.

 - **Backend**:
   - 'Express.js': For handling backend APIs.
   - 'CORS': For enabling cross-origin requests.
   - 'Mock Data': The backend provides mock data for testing.

+- **Build Tools**:
+- Webpack: Bundler for managing dependencies and assets.
+- Babel: JavaScript compiler to ensure browser compatibility.

 ### Features
 - **Dashboard View**: Displays compliance metrics using bar charts and pie charts with hover tooltips for detailed values.